gmrandazzo/AutoRAG/README.md

 # AutoRAG

-AutoRAG is a Retrieval-Augmented Generation (RAG) system that creates a Telegram bot capable of mimicking a specific persona.
+AutoRAG is a Retrieval-Augmented Generation (RAG) system that creates a Telegram bot capable of mimicking a specific persona or original author you want.
 By indexing a message history file, the bot adopts the slang, tone, and writing style of the original author.

 ## Features